JON1MAN/DebtApp/README.md

    DATABASE_PORT=port_to_use
    ```

+   When using XAMPP it is also important to create databse with name included in DATABASE_NAME

-5. Run the docker deamon/run XAMPP Apache2 and MYSQL
+5. Run the docker deamon/Run XAMPP Apache2 and MYSQL

 6. Run the backend part of application (in Backend directory):